cev-api/Java-Triage/README.md

 - This is a triage helper, not a full malware sandbox or decompiler.
 - The deobfuscation stage is deterministic and heuristic-based; unsupported custom routines may still remain unresolved.
+- Class-constant fallback mode (used when no `.java` files are recovered) provides useful indicators but less semantic context than full source scanning.
 - Behavioral detections are signature/heuristic based and may produce false positives or miss novel techniques.
 - Network-based runtime C2 resolution (`eth_call`) is best-effort and may fail due to missing indicators, RPC issues, or decoding variance.
 - Metadata enrichments (`SSDEEP`/`TLSH`/`TrID`/`Magika`/`Vhash`) are best-effort and only appear when dependencies are present.
+- Nested archive/payload extraction is heuristic and best-effort; highly custom packers may still evade static expansion.
 - Do NOT rely on this as a means to ensure your safety with any java application.